AIbruteforcer/Plugins/README.md

 5. **Restart the Server:** After installation and configuration, restart your Minecraft server to apply the changes.

 For specific installation and configuration details, please refer to each plugin's README file linked above.

-## Contributing

-We welcome contributions to this repository!
-If you have improvements, bug fixes, or new plugins to add, please follow these steps:

-1. Fork this repository.

-2. Create a new branch for your changes: